Oluwasetemi/css-note/slides.md

 ---

 <h3 class="text-center animate-slide-in-down bg-purple p-4 mb-6">Rotate</h3>

-The <kbd>rotate()</kbd> transform function allows you to rotate an element around a fixed point.
+The `rotate()` transform function allows you to rotate an element around a fixed point.
 We use the following units for the rotate function.
 <ul>
 <li>deg</li>
 <li>turn</li>
 <li>skew</li>
 </ul>

-We use the <kbd>deg</kbd> unit for rotation, short for degrees.
+We use the `deg` unit for rotation, short for degrees.

 ```html {monaco-run}
 <style>